Sarah Rees Partner

 Main areas of practice

-Sarah’s clients have always been a broad mix from the worlds of business and finance, retail, leisure and media, and gambling.
+Sarah's clients are from the worlds of business and finance, retail, leisure and media, and gambling.

-- Privy Council: Sarah is regularly instructed in the conduct of appeals before the Judicial Committee of Her Majesty's Privy Council; particularly appeals from offshore jurisdictions such as the British Virgin Islands and the Bahamas, where she has first-hand experience of first-instance litigation.
+- Privy Council: Sarah receives instructions in the conduct of appeals before the Judicial Committee of Her Majesty's Privy Council; particularly appeals from offshore jurisdictions such as the British Virgin Islands and the Bahamas.

-- Competition law: including OFT investigations into alleged anti-competitive practices, and follow-on damages claims and enforcement of private rights under the EC and national competition rules.
+- Competition law: including CMA investigations into alleged anti-competitive practices, and follow-on damages claims and enforcement of private rights under the EC and national competition rules.

 Related Knowledge & Resources